samwiseg1129/startup/README.md

 - you can click through log in and log out
 - it parts that are restricted for post auth
 - it uses a 3rd part api to get the users ip address

+### Startup Login
+- seems like the functionality of startup service should almost fulfill this assignment but almost there.
+-